 Two core Trump campaign promises were to build an “impenetrable physical wall” on the country’s southern border and to remove undocumented immigrants.

 The full costs of fulfilling these promises are unknown.
 At one point during the campaign, Trump estimated the cost of the wall at $10 billion to $12 billion, but many experts suggest the figure could be much higher.
 The Massachusetts Institute of Technology Review, for example, estimates that the wall could reach a cost of $27 billion to $40 billion.
-More recently, an estimate by the Department of Homeland Security concluded that constructing the wall would cost more than $21 billion.

 While the campaign also suggested Mexico would pay for the wall, Mexican leaders have indicated otherwise.
 Trump’s budget will be an opportunity to see the extent to which the administration will locate other offsets for the cost of the wall aside from a proposal to impound remittances to Mexico, a plan that would likely be insufficient and difficult to fully implement.

 The costs to expel undocumented immigrants would depend on how many would be deported and how quickly it would be done.
-Trump’s recent remarks on the subject indicate his plans are in flux and could involve fewer deportations than were talked about during the campaign.
+Trump’s recent remarks on the subject indicate his plans are in flux and could involve fewer deportations than were talked about during the presidential campaign.

 8. What will the budget recommend for war spending?

 While the Defense Department’s base budget is subject to spending caps imposed by the Budget Control Act, spending for the Overseas Contingency Operations fund (OCO), which essentially covers war-related costs, is exempt from the caps to provide flexibility in responding to military crises.
-In recent years, however, the OCO has been abused to simply get around the spending caps.
+In recent years, however, the OCO has been abused to get around the spending caps.

 9. Will specific recommendations be made on cutting “waste, fraud and abuse”?